Zacky2613/ScoreSurge/readme.md

 ## Competition

 This project was created as a submission for the FNQ CQU DATTA competiton.
-I am very grateful for this opportunity and I'm more than happy to see digital technologies being encourage in FNQ.
+I am very grateful for this opportunity and I'm more than happy to see digital technologies being encourage in FNQ